Tag Archives: Agriculture

 The Monarchs of Spring

 “Nature ——wild Nature——dwells in gardens just as she dwells in the tangled woods, in the deeps of the sea, and on the heights of the mountains; and the wilder the garden, the more you will see of her there.
-You can learn the facts here now about how to set up a beautiful garden.
-You can also hire a pest control service to protect your garden and if your lawn needs to be actively nurtured and tended to so hire the lawn care experts at Drake Lawn & Pest Control.
 If you would see here unspoiled and in many forms, let your garden be a wild place, a place of trees like giant tree spade and shrubs and vines and grass, even a place where weeds are granted a certain tolerance; for gardens that are merely pick and span plots of combed and curried flower-beds have little attraction for the birds or for the other people of the wild.
 Yet, into any garden, no matter how artificial or how tame, some wild things will find their way.
 It is a shallow boast, this talk we hear about man’s conquest of nature.
 It will be time to talk in that fashion when man has learned to check or control the march of the seasons or when he has brought some spot of earth so thoroughly under his dominion that it remains insensible to the impulse of the spring.
 He has not done that yet, and he never will.
 Spring in a garden is as irresistible, as incredible, as a spring in the heart of the wilderness”.

 From Adventures In Green Places by Herbert Ravenel Sass